gcuddy/gcuddy.github.io/_posts/2019-05-07-qualities-of-great-theatre.md

 With the ubiquity of the internet, live experiences can differentiate themselves.
 Theatre is one such experience: immersive, lucid, and a jolt of light and energy.

 Great theatre can often confront us and make us uncomfortable.
 But the discomfort we experience when we go to the theatre is different than the discomfort we experience when going to the movies.
-There is something to it that cannot be explained.
-Wesley Morris, a Pulitzer prize winning critic who wrote primarily about film, [wrote recently about theatre](https://www.nytimes.com/2019/04/25/theater/african-american-playwrights.html):
+There is something to it that cannot be explained, and it's to do with its event-ritual nature.
+Wesley Morris, a Pulitzer prize winning critic who writes primarily about film, has started [recently writing about theatre](https://www.nytimes.com/2019/04/25/theater/african-american-playwrights.html):

 > But occasionally, a play ends and nobody really knows what to do, because it just took an audience to outer space, to the center of the earth, to this new electric zone that knows what’s wrong with this country and isn’t afraid to personify it, laugh at it, behold it.
 Even though the work may take place at hospitals or in the presence of a shrink, it doesn’t care about comfort.
 It’s haywire, rude, blunt, poetic, self-reflective, sexually unpredictable, emotionally catastrophic, exhaustively acted, intelligent, searching and unafraid.
-> Now they’re all part of a standard to which I’m holding all kinds of other artists, all kinds of other products.
-Is this thing I’m watching, reading, listening to going down deep enough, far out there enough, inward enough?
-Is it doing the most it can to provoke, unnerve and dazzle me?
-Is it awake to what else this country is — and has always been?

 Because theatre exists in one place at one time, it acts as an old fashioned ritual, with real live people.
 Why do people go to Coachella, Bonnaroo, and Burning Man every year?
 Because they hunger after these singular experiences.
 Watching them on your computer is not the same, and almost everyone recognizes this.
 We are after something more.
 They are rituals in the way theatre is ritual, where we gather together as human beings in a collective experience.
 They make us feel alive and human.
 They have always been a part of us.
 And they will never be replaced.